No Hot Water? F.H. Furr Can Fix That Plumbing Issue TODAY!

-If you own a house you probably own a water heater.
-If you’re like most home owners, you probably don’t spend much time thinking about the water heater until, one morning, you go to take a shower and there’s no hot water.
-Then you probably think about it a lot.Frequently Asked Questions
+If you own a house you likely own a water heater.
+If you’re like most homeowners, you probably don’t spend much time thinking about the water heater until, one morning, you go to take a shower and there’s no hot water!

 Despite their almost constant use all day, every day, water heaters generally stay maintenance free for years with average hot water heaters lasting at least 10 years.
 Potential problems can include:

 - Inadequate Hot Water – if your water heater is operating properly and you are still running out of hot water, the unit may not be the right size for your home.
 F.H.
 Furr’s water heater experts can determine the best model and size for your hot water needs.
-Water leaking around base of heater – a leaking water heater is usually not a good sign, but does not necessarily mean a new unit is required.
+If you notice water leaking around base of heater, it's usually not a good sign, but does not necessarily mean a new unit is required.
 If you see any amount of water around your water heater, have it inspected as soon as possible in order to prevent further water damage or expense.

 - Other problems to look out for are: